In Denmark, public transport is convenient, fast and easy to use.

 When visiting another country, a travel planner is a must.
 On "Rejseplanen.dk" you can plan your trip and book tickets for trains and buses.

 In Denmark, it is safe to drive by yourselves and planning a self-drive holiday, and the distances between sights and cities are short.
 Of course, you will have to follow the Danish driving rules and take care when driving in Denmark, but you can easily make an enjoyable and own tailor-made holiday in Denmark.
-If you follow the "Marguerite route" which is 3,600 kilometers long, you will be able to find many of the most beautiful nature sites in Denmark.
+If you follow the "Marguerite route" which is 3,600 kilometres long, you will be able to find many of the most beautiful nature sites in Denmark.

 Denmark is very easy to explore on a bike with over 10,000 km of biking routes.
 Many of the cities in the country have bicycle rentals for interested visitors and locals.
-Many Danes use their bicycle to and from work, and in Copenhagen, it is more than 40 percent.
+Many Danes use their bicycle to and from work, and in Copenhagen, it is more than 40 per cent.
 The bike lanes are extensive and impressive - therefore Denmark is one of the countries in the world where you can see most bicycles.

 It is also easy to rent a car in Denmark, and you will find many of the international car rental companies in the country.